How to Take a Photo With a Blurred Background

-Some graphics editors can create a blurred background in a variety of ways.
+Some graphics editors can create several different types of blurred backgrounds:

-Unsharp mask - blurs details around an area, commonly a circle in the center of the photo - useful when your subject is a (round) flower and is in the middle of the photo!
+- Unsharp mask blurs details around an area, commonly a circle in the center of the photo, which is useful when your subject is a (round) flower and is in the middle of the photo!

-A fixed aperture lenses with a wide maximum aperture (low f-value), uses the same shutter speeds and ISO settings when shooting at different distances.
+- A fixed aperture lens with a wide maximum aperture (low f-value) uses the same shutter speeds and ISO settings when shooting at different distances.

 Do you have any tips for achieving background blur and good bokeh?